 While it is necessary to convey information about resources and services offered during this crisis, that is not all people are looking for.
 Those who feel alone and scared want to know that there are people and organizations they can turn to for support and connection.
 The Centers for Disease Control and Prevention’s Field Epidemiology Manual contains a chapter on communicating during an outbreak.
 Not surprisingly, it counsels on the best ways to explain the threat and why public health actions are being taken.
 But first and most importantly, it says, start with empathy: “Acknowledge concerns and express understanding of how those affected by the illnesses or injuries are probably feeling.
 Recognize orally and in written materials that persons are anxious or worried and that you, too, have concerns.
 Demonstrate that you care and are working to understand their perspective.”

-Let’s make Mental Health Month a reminder to reach out to people and to show that their well-being matters to you.
+Let’s remember to reach out to people and to show that their well-being matters to you.
 Or, as the saying attributed to Theodore Roosevelt goes: “Nobody cares how much you know, until they know how much you care.”

 To learn more about how HMS can help you promote mental health and wellness strategies by connecting members to available resources during this time of social distancing, contact us today at firstname.lastname@example.org